I was a member of the Nuffield Council on Bioethics (NCoB) working party on donor conception and disclosure: the final report can be found here:

 And chaired a NCoB working party on cosmetic procedures

-I received an award from the Council for British Research in the Levant for a pilot study on religion and biotechnology in Lebanon.
-And successfully applied for ESRC CASE award for collaboration with Marketa Dolezalova and Leeds Advocacy Support for research in Leeds with Roma on well-being and security.
+I have received awards from the Council for British Research in the Levant for work in Lebanon and from the ESRC, including two CASE awards - one for collaboration with Marketa Dolezalova and Leeds Advocacy Support for a study in Leeds with Roma on well-being and security.

 Current PhD students (supervisees):

 Thomas Sullivan (ESRC 3+1) 'Contemporary British Cosmologies of Spirituality and the New Age'